weaviate/weaviate-io/developers/weaviate/configuration/authorization.md

 - [Admin list](#admin-list)
 - [Undifferentiated access](#undifferentiated-access)

-Additionally, [anonymous users](#anonymous-users) can be granted permissions in Weaviate using either the RBAC or Admin list authorization schemes.
+In the Admin list authorization scheme, [anonymous users](#anonymous-users) can be granted permissions.

 The way to configure authorization differs by your deployment method, depending on whether you are running Weaviate in Docker or Kubernetes.
 Below, we provide examples for both.